CodeWithMMAK

 await page.goto('https://scrapethissite.com/pages/forms/');

-await console.log('User navigated to site');
+console.log('User navigated to site');

 await page.screenshot({